modestyachts/CIFAR-10.1/README.md

 * `inspect_dataset_simple.ipynb` is a simple notebook to browse the new dataset.

 9. **Inspect model predictions.**
-* `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a datafreame including the original and new accuracy for each model.
+* `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a dataframe including the original and new accuracy for each model.

 # Other Data